Rottnest Island

 Rottnest is an unincorporated area with no local government, subject to direct administration by the government of Western Australia.
-It is administered by the state's Rottnest Island Authority, which on 1 July 2017 became part of the newly created Department of Biodiversity, Conservation and Attractions.
+It is administered by the state's Rottnest Island Authority (RIA), which on 1 July 2017 became part of the newly created Department of Biodiversity, Conservation and Attractions.
 Rottnest is well known for its population of quokkas, and is also home to colonies of Australian sea lions and southern fur seals, as well as various birds and three native tree species, notably the Rottnest Island pine.

 The island is a popular recreational and tourist destination, with daily ferry services from Perth, the state's capital and largest city.
 It has a permanent population of around 300 people, with around 780,000 annual visitors.

 History

-Pre-European history

-The land that is now Rottnest Island was inhabited by Noongar people until rising sea levels separated it from the mainland of Western Australia about 7,000 years ago.
-The island features in Noongar story lines as Wadjemup.
-Aboriginal artefacts on the island have been dated from 6,500 to more than 30,000 years ago.
-However, other evidence suggests human occupation significantly before 50,000, possibly as early as 70,000 BP.

-No evidence has been found that the Whadjuk Noongar people continued to inhabit or visit the island after its separation from the mainland, and by the time of European exploration in the 1600s, the island is thought to have been unoccupied for thousands of years.